Wesztman/brain/README.md

 Firmware is provided by the lovely [iamDrakkir](https://github.com/iamDrakkir) and can be found in his [zmk-brain](https://github.com/iamDrakkir/zmk-brain) repo.

-My personal fork can be found [here](https://github.com/Wesztman/zmk-config?organization=Wesztman&organization=Wesztman) if it's of interest for anyone.
+My personal fork can be found [here](https://github.com/Wesztman/zmk-config?organization=Wesztman&organization=Wesztman) if it's of interest for anyone (it has automatic picture generation of the layout for the readme #humbleflex)

 ## 3D Printed Cases